Margaret Murdock: Competitions

 Murdock was the 1966 World Champion in Women's Standard Rifle.
 In 1967 she won two gold medals in small-bore rifle at the Pan American Games and set a world record, for men or women, in the kneeling rifle shooting.

 Murdock narrowly missed qualifying for the 1968 games in Mexico City.
 She became the first woman ever on the U.S. Olympic shooting team (in 1976) and the first woman to win a medal in shooting at the Olympic Games.
-She won a silver medal that year, after tying with Lanny Bassham, the U.S. team captain.
+At the final, her score was tied with Lanny Bassham, the U.S. team captain, but she was bumped down to silver because of a tie-break rule weighting the last 10 shots.
 Olympic rules forbade a shoot-off, which Bassham had requested.
 During the national anthem, Bassham pulled Murdock up to stand with him on the gold medal spot at the podium.
 In 1992 she was named to the U.S. International Shooting Hall of Fame.

 Post-competition career

 Murdock retired from competitive shooting at age 35, becoming a registered nurse, specializing in anesthesia.